Neutrino42/knowledge-equivalence-DT/README.md

 The repository also contains a simulator as a `.jar` file, whose source code can be found in https://github.com/digitwins/mobile-cameras-repast

-The directory `output` only contains the statistics of simulation.
-The raw data of simulation traces can be found at: https://tinyurl.com/knowledge-equivalence-DT (redirects to Google Drive)
+The directory `output` contains the simulation results.
+However, due to the storage limitation of GitHub, it now only contains the statistics of simulation.
+The raw data of all simulation traces can be found at: https://tinyurl.com/knowledge-equivalence-DT (redirects to Google Drive)

 ## Run